Hypericum bupleuroides: Chemistry

 Most species in the genus Hypericum have secondary metabolite extracts made up primarily of phytochemicals such as hypericin, hyperforin, and phenols.
-Previous studies of the chemical profile of Hypericum bupleuroides in 2001 and 2004 could not find hypericin or pseudohypericin in Hypericum bupleuroides.
+Previous studies of the chemical profile of Hypericum bupleuroides in 2001 and 2004 could not find hypericin or pseudohypericin.
 While a 2009 study did find these compounds, they were found in lower concentrations than in the genus type species Hypericum perforatum.
 The presence of hypericin was further confirmed by the discovery of its precursor compound skyrin in a 2020 study.
 The 2009 study also found hyperforin, rutin, quercitrin, and quercetin in lower concentrations than H. perforatum.
 Further, it found comparable amounts of hyperoside, and greater concentrations of chlorogenic acid, apigenin 7-O-glucoside, and amentoflavone.
 One chemical that was found in H. bupleuroides but is not present in H. perforatum is kaempferol, which may be unique within the genus to H. bupleuroides and Hypericum scabrum.

 The distribution of secondary metabolites in Hypericum bupleuroides is not uniform throughout the plant.
 Hypericin, pseudohypericin, and hyperforin are only found in the flowers, and almost all of the previously mentioned secondary metabolites are found more densely in the flowers.
 The only exception is the flavonoid apigenin 7-O-glucoside, which is most concentrated in the leaves.
 This higher concentration in the flowers could be due to the presence of dark red oil glands on the petals, though the connection between gland color and secondary metabolite presence has not been confirmed.

 Hypericum bupleuroides has a profile of at least thirty essential oils.
 The most common components are sesquiterpenes like sesquiphellandrene, caryophyllene, selinadiene, and elemene.
 Also present in comparatively lower amounts are various monoterpenes and other hydrocarbons.